 Does Passive house work in SEQ?

-Instead of needing a 10-15kW a/c for the average house in summer, a Passive house Brisbane home may only need a 1kW heat pump supplementary cooler for the fresh air coming into the house.
+Instead of needing a 10-15kW a/c for the average house in summer, a Passive House Brisbane home may only need a 2.5kW supplementary cooler for the fresh air coming into the house.
 The premise that air cannot leak out of the house and the envelope is insulated like an oversized esky means that what cooling you do introduce will stay inside the house where it will benefit occupants and dramatically reduce the cost of cooling on hot days.
 Or vice versa on cold winter nights.

 Is it comfortable living in a sealed up esky?